Jinshuang-555/helm-installs/README.md

 // ------------------ to install kafka service in the cluster -------------------

 $ helm repo add bitnami https://charts.bitnami.com/bitnami
-$ helm install kafka bitnami/kafka
+$ helm install my-release bitnami/kafka

 // ------------------ to install elastic service in the cluster ----------------